FILM IN DEVELOPMENT

 Characters and Businesses

 Opening soon!
 The brand new location of HUMburgers®!
-They guarantee the biggest patties of 100% real Man-Meat®.
-Flocks of Sheep are already lining outfront in anticipation of the fast-food franchise grand opening, but the Fried-Folks® and Cheapo-Chico® wings have been controversial with the local vendors claiming unhealthy processed meats.
+They guarantee the biggest buns and patties of 100% real Man-Meat®.
+Flocks of Sheep are already lining the aisles in anticipation of the arrival of the fast-food franchise, but the Fried-Folks® and the Cheapo-Chico® wings have been controversial with the local vendors claiming gentrification and unhealthy processed meats.

 Mittens, the Kat lady

-A grandiose Persian cat, Mittens is always being led by her pack of Kats; extravagantly dressed southern dames.
+A chic and extravagant cat, Mittens is always being led by her flock of Kats; extravagantly dressed beauty pageant children.
 Only the best will do for her Kats, which she has lovingly named: Kathy, Katerina, Katrine, Katty, Kit Kat, and Katromeo.

 Thirsty?
-Come have a brew at Moose’s, owned by the one and only, Moose.
-Come hear his countless stories of adventure prize hunting rare sports athletes.
-Take a souvenir picture with the trophy heads proudly displayed around the bar and don’t worry about being called Moose, he calls everyone that, but the locals don’t seem to care when it’s happy hour on the craft brew.
+Come have a brew at Moose’s, owned and operated by the one and only, Moose.
+Come hear his countless stories of adventure prize hunting rare Canadian sports figures.
+Take a souvenir picture with the trophy heads that are proudly displayed around the bar.
+Don’t worry about being called Moose, he calls everyone that, but the locals don’t seem to care when it’s happy hour on the craft brew.

 Technique and Style

 A whimsical photo collage aesthetic will play a vital role in pushing the boundaries of what is acceptable with this subject matter.
-Proportions of the humans will be exaggerated for comedic effect helping the harsh content to be more digestible and will emphasize the ridiculous.
+Proportions of the humans and animals will be exaggerated for comedic effect helping the harsh content to be more digestible and will emphasize the ridiculous.
 The aesthetic is a mashup of juxtaposed contemporary imagery, with a heavy dose of brand presence, resulting in something more absurd than imaginable.

 Inspired by Creature Comforts and Monty Python's whimsical animation technique and political wit.
 It also takes inspiration from The Office for it’s camera work and awkward situations.
 And the Baroness Von Sketch show for its parody of our daily lives through sketch comedy.